Quick Spanish for Travelers

 Most of the following material will be in phrases.
 In English, in Spanish, and in an easy to read pronunciation system (this is the common pronunciation for Mexico and Central America - not proper Castilian).
 For example:

 Consider that, while fun, creating a back and forth language exchange will most likely be confusing for both parties in Latin America.
 When you really need something keep it simple.
 If you can not understand their reply slowly repeat your request or try the I DON'T UNDERSTAND section.
 Everything in here is set up so only a simple reply or no reply will be needed.
+Be aware that Latin Americans are very friendly, have a more relaxed attitude towards buisness, and are sometimes mesmerized by the different looks and mannerisms of foreign travelers, such as blond hair, blue eyes, and strange accents - being politely patient will be worthwhile.
 Please consider heeding the tips...it is a foreign country.
 At the end there will be a small dictionary with words you can choose to add to the examples as you need.

 NUMBERS